 The need is therefore born for an industry advocate to consolidate the diverse array of businesses within the logistics sector, from freight-forwarders to transport and warehousing providers, branching all communities to reinforce what is needed to pave the way forward.

-With membership encompassing over 630 logistical enterprises, the SLA is the trade body developing a thriving supply chain ecosystem for Singapore.
+With membership encompassing over 630 logistical enterprises, the Singapore Logistics Association is the trade body developing a thriving supply chain ecosystem for Singapore.
 Chairman Mr. Dave Ng tells us more.

 Can you talk me through the origins of SLA, how it came about, and its initial vision?